Updated 1 September 2021

 Transferring your information outside the European Union

-We will only transfer your personal information to a country that is not a Member State of the EU only if you are based in one such country or if strictly necessary to provide requested services to you such as the registration of a foreign company or the obtaining of legal or tax or regulatory or other advice regarding a third country jurisdiction which must be taken into account.
+We may transfer your personal information to a country that is not a Member State of the EU only if you are based in one such country or to the extent that as explained above, we use third party cloud services such as Microsoft email and hosting services for our webpages or if strictly necessary to provide requested services to you such as the registration of a foreign company.
 Such parties may be lawyers, accountants, auditors, intermediaries offering corporate and/or fiduciaries services, agents, banks, other financial institutions or payment service providers.
-The data protection laws of such countries are not the same with those applying in the EU, however, when this is a country in relation to which there is not a European Commission decision on the sufficiency of its legal data protection regime as per Article 45 of the Regulation, we ensure that your personal data will be given analogous and/or appropriate respect and protection, specifically by signing with parties based outside the EU, relevant data sharing agreements using standard contractual clauses approved by the European Commission, in accordance with Article 46 of the Regulation.
+The data protection laws of such countries are not the same with those applying in the EU and the level of data protection may be lower, however, when this is a country in relation to which there is not a European Commission decision on the sufficiency of its legal data protection regime as per Article 45 of the Regulation, we ensure that your personal data will be given analogous and/or appropriate respect and protection, specifically by signing with parties based outside the EU, relevant data sharing agreements using standard contractual clauses approved by the European Commission, in accordance with Article 46 of the Regulation.
+You are entitled to request details of these contractual arrangements with such parties and if applicable to your case, we will provide them to you.